๐ŸŒŽHonors World History

 Chichen Itza

-• Sacred cenote—the natural sinkhole received offerings including jade and human sacrifices, revealing Maya religious practices
+• Sacred cenote: The large natural sinkhole received offerings including jade, gold, pottery, and human sacrifices, revealing Maya religious practices centered on water and the underworld.

-Compare: Chichen Itza vs. Angkor Wat—both are temple complexes that demonstrate astronomical knowledge and religious syncretism (Maya-Toltec and Hindu-Buddhist respectively).
-Both show how sacred architecture encoded cosmic beliefs.
+Compare: Chichen Itza vs. Angkor Wat: both are temple complexes that demonstrate astronomical knowledge and religious syncretism (Maya-Toltec and Hindu-Buddhist respectively).
+Both show how sacred architecture encoded cosmic beliefs into physical structures.

 Quick Reference Table